-Celebrated in March each year, Holi is among the biggest Hindu festivals.
-Popularly known as the festivals of colours, it has a twofold significance.
-First, it marks an important mythical event, and second, it signals the end of winter and arrival of spring.
-It is a two-day festival, falling on the Purnima (full moon night) of the Phalguna month and the day after, which usually corresponds to the month of March as per the Gregorian calendar.
-In 2019, it will fall on March 20th and 21st, wherein the first night is celebrated as Holika Dahan and the next morning as Dhulendi.
+Celebrated in March every year, Holi is among the biggest Hindu festivals of all times.
+This festival of colours has a twofold significance: firstly, it marks an important mythical event, and secondly, it signals the end of winter and arrival of spring.
+Falling on the Purnima (full-moon night) of the Phalguna month and the day after, this two-day festival will fall on 8th March in 2023 as per the Gregorian calendar.
+The night before is celebrated as Holika Dahan and the next morning as Dhulendi.

 As per the Puranas, the story of Holi predates even the Ramayana and Mahabharata.
 In Satyuga (one of the four eras in Hindu cosmology), there ruled a mighty demon, Hiranyakashipu.
 His son, Prahlad, was an ardent devotee of Lord Vishnu, which greatly angered the demon king.
 He thought of several ways to kill his son, all of which failed.
 One of the ways was to have his sister, Holika, sit with Prahlad in a fire as she had a magical cloak which made her impervious to the burning flames.
 However, when they sat in the fire, Lord Vishnu intervened by making the fire burn Holika, sparing Prahlad.
 The next morning, the locals indulged in revelry as they had finally gotten rid of the demoness.

 Another legend states that Lord Krishna was in love with Radha, but feared that she wouldn’t accept him as she was fair and he was dark.
 On advice from his foster mother, Yashoda, he speared Radha’s face with coloured powder, which marked the beginning of their relationship.

 Holi Festival Celebrations across India